babykaban/babykaban.github.io/_posts/2024-08-18-editor-update-triangle-subtraction.md

 </div>

 The first step is to check if two triangles overlap, excluding edges and vertices.
 For this, I used the [Separating Axis Theorem (SAT)](https://dyn4j.org/2010/01/sat/).
 Then, I corrected the triangles' orientation.
-The documentation suggests calculating an offset based on the polygons' orientation, but for simplicity, I made the algorithm work only on clockwise triangles.
+The `JE Wilson` suggests calculating an offset based on the polygons' orientation, but for simplicity, I made the algorithm work only on clockwise triangles.
 If necessary, the triangles are reoriented by swapping the second and last vertices.
+The orientation changes or calculationg an offset are needed for the later processing when from bunch of tables the resulting polygons will be constructed.

 Next, I checked for triangle collinearity to eliminate cases with sliver triangles.
 If all checks pass, we create a polygon to hold points from the Subject triangle, allowing for the insertion of additional points if needed.
 The overlap polygon is then calculated using the [Sutherland-Hodgman algorithm for